Manage tickets

 - Sales schedule

-- Rates (price, service charge, visibility)
+- Rates (price, service charge, visibility, automatic promotion)

 Note: Changes don't affect past sales.
 Prices are locked at transaction time.